$F$-purity deforms in $\mathbb{Q}$-Gorenstein rings

 If $\fp\in \Spec(R)\setminus\{\fm\}$ and $f\in \fp$ then $R(-iD)_\fp$ is a direct summand of $F^e_*R_\fp$ by Lemma~\ref{Lemma p torsion divisors are direct summands}.
-Hence $\depth(R_\fp)\geq \min\{\Height (\fp),3\}$ for all primes $\fp\in\Spec(R)\setminus\{\fm\}$ containing $f$.
+Hence $\depth(R(-iD)_\fp)\geq \min\{\Height (\fp),3\}$ for all primes $\fp\in\Spec(R)\setminus\{\fm\}$ containing $f$.
 Therefore the quotients $R(-iD)/fR(-iD)$ are $(S_2)$ $R/(f)$-modules on the punctured spectrum of $R/(f)$.
 In particular, if $C_i$ denotes the cokernel of

-then $C_i$ is a finite length $R$-module and $H^i_\fm(R(-iD)/fR(-iD))\cong H^i_\fm\left(R(-iD|_{V(f)})\right)$ for all $i\geq 2$.
+then $C_i$ is a finite length $R$-module and $H^i_\fm(R(-iD)/fR(-iD))\cong H^i_\fm\left((R/(f))(-iD|_{V(f)})\right)$ for all $i\geq 2$.
 We aim to show that $R(-iD)/fR(-iD)$ is an $(S_2)$ $R/(f)$-module for each $1\leq i\leq p^e-1$.
 The work above reduces this problem to showing $\depth(R(-iD)/fR(-iD))\geq 2$.

-Consider the following commutative diagram whose horizontal arrows are $R$-linear and whose vertical arrows are $p^e$-linear:\footnote{By definition, a $p^e$-linear map of $R$-modules $N\to M$ is the same as an $R$-linear map $N\to F^e_*M$.}
+Consider the following commutative diagram whose horizontal arrows are $R$-linear and whose vertical arrows in the top square are $p^e$-linear:\footnote{By definition, a $p^e$-linear map of $R$-modules $N\to M$ is the same as an $R$-linear map $N\to F^e_*M$.}

 Recall that $R(p^eD)\cong R$, so by Lemma~\ref{Lemma p torsion cyclic cover and deformation} the middle horizontal map of the above commutative diagram is an isomorphism.
 By Lemma~\ref{Lemma p torsion divisors are direct summands} the right most vertical map is a split map.
 It follows that for all $i\geq 2$ the $p^e$-linear maps of local cohomology modules